ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Contributing Tutorials.md

     Exercise
     --------
     Here you will need to write the purpose of the exercise.
-Finishing the exercise correctly must be accomplished using the new feature that you are explaning.
+Finishing the exercise correctly must be accomplished using the new feature that you are explaining.

     Tutorial Code
     -------------